smartinternz02/SPSGP-96835-Agriculture-Data-Analytics-in-Crop-Yield-Estimation-using-IBM-Cognos/README.md

 Video link: https://www.youtube.com/watch?v=P-Qi_CdbRjU

-Certificates can be founf in the Certificates.rar file.
+Certificates can be found in the Certificates.rar file.